Andre-LA/rotor-nelua/docs/storage.md

 Otherwise, the entry will be inserted on the found free slot and this function will return `true`, the generational index of the used slot and a reference to the inserted entry.

+You can optionally pass a value to initialize this entry.

 ### storage:remove